 What does a typical day look like for you?

 A typical day has evolved so much from the early days until now.
 When I started, there was just me, my wife and my partner with 10 field employees, and our typical day was fighting fires all day.
 I now have an office staff of 30 people that I’m running.
 I’ve got a Director of Operations, a Director of Quality Assurance, a Director of HR — I’ve got a whole layer and structure and architecture underneath me.

 Now it feels very much like a normal business.
 I’m working on the same things that any other CEO would work on, but it took time and evolved to there.
 Early on, we were spending our energy and our days building the brand, getting in front of potential clients, getting in front of referral sources, doing living room visits and getting cases opened up.
 It was much different than what I live day-to-day six years into it.

 Coming from a different industry and different background, how did you manage the learning curve?

-The beauty of home healthcare is that it’s very common-sense oriented.
+The beauty of learning how to start a home health care business with BrightStar is that it’s very common-sense oriented.
 I had been through it with my father and my mother, so I knew what I expected and knew what I wanted, and we put programs in place that delivered that level of service.
 You use your common sense and do great customer service every day, and your brand will build.
 When you get a chance to make an impression on somebody, you make an impression.
 Everything we touch is about doing the best that we can possibly do, and that’s what we teach our staff.
 I thought the learning curve would be more severe than it was.
 It also helps that I’ve got my wife as the Director of Nursing.
 If something clinical comes up and I’m like, “Oh my gosh, what’s that?” she can explain it to me.